Research Talent Attraction Initiative - MSCA-PF

 (2) >> Online application form / Candidate's information.

-NOTE: As of the EoI's deadline, the call to admit and connect potential MSCA-PF candidates with Supervisors will remain open until the 1st of July, but candidates will no longer benefit from the Initiative.
+NOTE: The call to admit and connect potential MSCA-PF candidates with Supervisors will remain open until July 1st after the EoI deadline, but candidates will no longer benefit from the Initiative.

 HOW DOES THE INITIATIVE WORK?

-A) First, uploaded documents and information will be checked to ensure they have been correctly completed, including both the Supervisor's Acceptance Letter and the Online Application Form.
+A) Firstly, uploaded documents and information will be thoroughly checked to ensure they have been completed accurately.
+This includes both the Supervisor's Acceptance Letter and the Online Application Form.

-B) As a second step, to verify the candidate's eligibility, evidence and/or documents will be required, namely:
+B) As a second step, to verify the candidate's eligibility, evidence and/or documents will be required, such as:

 • A digital copy of your PhD title (maximum 8 years of experience in research)